Lenddo/ruby-lenddo/README.md

 1. You cannot make this request more than once per application/partner script combination.
 Doing so will result in a BAD_REQUEST response from the service.
 2. If you do not know what this functionality is but would like to submit data for Lenddo to work with please contact your Lenddo representative.
-3. Format of the data being sent in the `@extra_data` field should be pre-negotiated with Lenddo and shouldn't deviate from agreement to maximize the use of this call.
+3. The Format of the data being sent in the `@extra_data` field should be pre-negotiated with Lenddo and shouldn't deviate from agreement to maximize the use of this call.

 #### Definitions